-Elastomers Made for Extreme Environments
+Elastomers and Polymers Made for Extreme Environments

 Our depth of experience allows us to produce materials with minimal batch variation and consistent quality.
 Our molding processes – compression, transfer, and injection – satisfy both low and high-volume production.

 HEAT, CORROSION AND OTHER POTENTIAL THREATS

 If materials are chosen improperly, bottom-hole temperatures (BHT) escalating to 400°F can pose an immediate threat to the integrity of seal materials, making the application susceptible to failure.
 Aggressive chemical environments such as hydrogen sulfide, paraffin inhibitors, acids, and bromides accelerate critical component corrosion.
 High levels of CO2, methane, or other compressible fluids create rapid gas decompression (RGD), one of the leading causes of seal failure.

 Our custom compounds are created from different polymers – each designed to specifically address customer requirements.
 Polymers commonly used include: